honeymodi-55/hello-world/README.md

 # hello-world
-This is the first github sample project let us begin
+This is the first github sample project.

+let us begin